Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 To create a ufunc for a mathematical function, one needs a scalar implementation of this function written in a compiled language, known as a scalar kernel.
 Until recently, `scipy.special` had scalar kernels written in all of C, C++, Fortran 77, and Cython.
-In August of 2023, Irwin Zaid (izaid) at Christ Church College Oxford proposed rewriting all of the scalar kernels in C++ header files in such a way that they could be included in both C++ and CUDA programs.
+In August of 2023, Irwin Zaid (izaid) at Oxford proposed rewriting all of the scalar kernels in C++ header files in such a way that they could be included in both C++ and CUDA programs.
 This would allow these scalar kernels to also be used in GPU-aware array libraries like CuPy and PyTorch, improving special function support across array library backends.
 I've been supported by the 2020 NASA ROSES grant, _Reinforcing the